Codeplain-ai/plain2code_client/README.md

 <img src="resources/codeplain_overview.png">

-## About Plain specification language
+## Abstracting Away Code Generation Complexity with Plain specification language

 Plain is a novel specification language that helps abstracting away complexity of using large language models for code generation.